vendramin/vendramin.github.io/talks.md

 #### 2026

 * The Rubik's Cube and the Inverse Galois Problem.
 [The Interplay between skew braces and Hopf-Galois theory](https://interplaysbhg.github.io), Leeds, UK.
 * Fomin-Kirillov algebras.
-Algebra Seminar.
-Leeds, UK.
+Mathematical and Physical underpinnings of Topological Quantum Computation at Leeds.
+UK.
 * Rubik's as Galois'.
 [MaDs Seminar](https://wids.research.vub.be/en), Brussels, Belgium.
 * What is a skew brace?
 [Joint Meeting and Conference of the Czech, Slovenian, Austrian, Slovak and Catalan Mathematical Societies](https://csasc2026.zcu.cz/index.php), Pilsen, Czech Republic.